Playing With History in One Act

 And my strategy: Hone the work in readings.
 Then produce a workshop production.
 In play development, you can’t make just one, so I want additional productions — a rolling premiere, if you will.
-(Shout out to New Play Network for the idea) I want to produce this show in Los Angeles, Charlotte, NC, Atlanta, GA and finally Washington DC.
+(Shout out to New Play Network for the idea) I want to produce this show in Los Angeles, Charlotte, NC, Atlanta, GA, Washington DC and New York City.
 Then get it published.

 Simple, right?
 Follow along and let’s see how it goes.

 Happy America’s Birthday to all!
 And as a President said decades ago and I say today, “Let your voice be heard…

 We are at a turning point in our history.”

 - ~Susan Lambert Hatem, 2019